Smile... It's not the End of the World... Yet!

 Every time I watched the news, every time I heard about an injustice, every time I'd see someone I love get hurt, or used, or betrayed, this fear was exacerbated, and it kept me paralysed.

-I've moved past this phobia, I still occasionally have dreams about the end of the world, or war, but I wake up thinking it would make a great movie script or discussion point for social issues.
-Occasionally I still feel down about where the world is headed, and right now I'm feeling it pretty hard, as I'm sure you are too.
+I've moved past this phobia, and I learned how to manage my anxiety.
+I still occasionally have dreams about the end of the world, but I wake up thinking it would make a great movie script or discussion point for social issues.
+Occasionally I still feel down about where the world is headed, and right now I'm feeling it pretty hard, as I'm sure you are too, but I always bounce back, and I believe that it's human nature to want to feel lighter, to recover, and move forward.

-I've noticed that a lot of young people today feel a similar powerlessness.
+I've noticed that a lot of young people today feel a similar powerlessness about the direction of the world.
 There's a level of detachment and distraction in everyone, almost as if most people are too afraid to actually feel whats happening inside themselves, because there's so much negative external stimulation, that it's overwhelming.
 So rather than trying to make things better, people push it away and pretend it doesn't exist.
 Preoccupying themselves with social media and entertainment, trying to escape reality.
 I completely understand.
 It's self preservation.
 We're all just trying to survive.

 But if history is anything to go by, and usually it is, we can rest assured that it probably isn't the end of the world, all of this chaos may just be the pressure we need to inspire change.
 We can't all solve everything at once, it has to be done piece by piece, and it starts within.
 Making changes doesn't mean you have to let the entire world and all of its problems in, just the ones that are closest to you.